Seeps/GoHyper/README.md

         the URL to parse (default "http://example.com")
 ```

-Here is an example of how to run the script with the `-url` and `-output` flags set (note: output is optional):
+Here is an example of how to run the script with the `-url` and `-output` flags set:

 ```go
 go run GoHyper.go -url https://github.com/ -output links.txt